veracity/veracity-documentation/common/markdown/open-source-projects/open-source-projects.md

 # Machine Learning automation
 When considering data quality, we deal a lot with the concept of Machine Learning.
-Thanks to advanced algorithms we can go through data, test it against a number of metrics and provide different data transformations.
+Thanks to advanced algorithms we can go through data, test it againstseveral metrics and provide different data transformations.
 Additionally, we can draw conclusions not visible at first glance.

 Microsoft provides a platform called Azure Machine Learning.
 Undeniable advantage of AML is that it exists in Azure environment so it is put as close to the data as possible in Veracity.
 Further it provides easy to use API for managing this data.
 In this solution, we provide code samples on how to automate parts of Machine Learning workflow.
 In particular we focus on consuming and retraining AML Web Service with usage of Azure Functions.
 The following code description applies to the .NET implementation, as it is the base platform used for the tool.

 ## Implementation and usage
 The solution contains several projects, covering functionalities like consuming AML Web Service and retraining AML Web Service.
 Further, there is sample Azure Function code showing how to use retraining code in a specific scenario.
-The description assume that AML Web Service with retraining experiment is already setup and deployed to Azure.
+The tutorial assumes that AML Web Service with retraining experiment is already setup and deployed to Azure.
 For information on how to deploy the AML, visit the [Analytics](https://developer.veracity.com/doc/analytics) documentattion.
 For additional information about how to create retraining experiment and publish in Azure, you may also have a look [here](https://docs.microsoft.com/en-us/azure/machine-learning/machine-learning-retrain-models-programmatically).

 Source code described in detail below is available on [GitHub](https://github.com/veracity/veracity-machinelearning-automation).